ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 F12=Cancel    F17=Top         F18=Bottom
 ```

 For external IP addresses, if you do not see the external IP address in the **Work with TCP/IP Interfaces** screen, wait approximately 10 minutes, open another terminal and ping the external IP address.
 The external address must match what is shown in the {{site.data.keyword.powerSys_notm}} user interface within your instance's **Server details** page.
-Contact support or delete and reprovision your IBM i VM if the ping doesn't return anything.
+Contact support or delete and reprovision your IBM i VSI if the ping doesn't return anything.

 Lastly, on the **IBM i main menu** screen type the `WRKLICINF` command in the console window (on line "Selection or command ===>"), press ENTER, then click **PF11** at the bottom of the console window to display the usage information.
 The Usage Limit, Usage Count and Peak Usage values should be populated for each license.